TeamNewPipe/documentation/docs/07_release_instructions.md

 - Prepend `[SERVICE]` to service-only changes (e.g. "• \[YouTube\] Add mixes")
 - Summarize only the most important changes from the draft release [kept on GitHub](https://github.com/TeamNewPipe/NewPipe/releases) (it contains all merged pull requests)
 - Make sure the file size is **at most 500 bytes**, in order to **fit [F-Droid's changelog size limit](https://f-droid.org/en/docs/All_About_Descriptions_Graphics_and_Screenshots/#fastlane-structure) (!)**
+    - Tip: removing the newline at the end of the file saves 1 byte ;-)
 - Commit the file on the `dev` branch (try to stick to the provided commit message template)
     - `git add fastlane/metadata/android/en-US/changelogs/NEW_VERSION_CODE.txt`
     - `git commit -m "Add changelog for vX.X.X (NEW_VERSION_CODE)"`